Nigerian Tax System 2026

 ₦

-Deducted on Basic + Housing + Transport.
-Goes into your RSA retirement account.
+On Basic + Housing + Transport.
+Goes into your RSA.
 Required where employer has a pension scheme.

 NHF Contribution (2.5% of basic)

 National Housing Fund.
-Deducted from basic salary.
 Required for most formal-sector employees.

 Life Assurance Premium

 Qualifying life insurance premiums are deductible.
-Documentary proof required from your insurer.
+Documentary proof required.

 Tax Computation